stevenselcuk/react-native-app-promoter/README.md

 then

-`cd ios && pod install` and run your project 🔥 This step probably works.
+`cd ios && pod install` and run your project 🔥 This step probably works. (on iOS 14📱)

 #### Android